jentery/mdia200v5/index.md

 ## M Nov.
 3: Rhetoric and Persuasion

-Before class, please read the "Persuasion" handout.
+Before class, please read the "Rhetoric and Persuasion" handout.

 Persuasion will address rhetoric, propaganda, and disinformation.